Program comprehension

 The investigate stage of TIME is based on a simplified version of the block model of program comprehension proposed by Carsten Schulte.
 This student and teacher friendly version provides a framework for questioning.
 It has been shown that a deeper knowledge of syntax and programming constructs allows students to adapt to new commands more easily.
 Being able to read code is an important pre-requisite to writing code.

-To facilitate differentiation and provide structure to questions, they should be based on one of our six pillars of program comprehension:
+To facilitate differentiation and provide structure to questions, teachers can follow our six pillars of program comprehension:

 Block model of program comprehension